petez7519/aws-lab-setup/README.md

 Building foundational AWS architecture skills

+Demonstrating IaC proficiency in interviews

 📝 Notes
-This lab intentionally focuses on core VPC networking, which is a major portion of the SAA‑C03 exam.
+This lab intentionally focuses on core VPC networking, which is heavily tested on the SAA‑C03 exam.
 It avoids advanced services (ALB, ASG, RDS, TGW, etc.) to keep the learning focused and approachable.